-Measurements of the expected credit loss allowance for financial assets measured at amortised cost is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and resulting losses).
-Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in Note 20, which also sets out key sensitivities of the ECL and to changes in these elements.
+The measurements of the expected credit loss allowance for financial assets measured at amortised cost is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and resulting losses).
+Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in note 28, which also sets out key sensitivities of the ECL and to changes in these elements.